-First off, let's talk about the basics: What are credit cards?
+First off, let's talk about the basics and understand credit cards.

 They're basically plastic cards that allow you to borrow money from your bank and pay it back over time.
 Some people use them for convenience—they can use them like cash at any time, and they don't have to worry about paying interest on their purchases.
 Others prefer them because they offer more flexibility in terms of spending limits and fees than debit cards do.

 Which are the best credit cards to keep in India?
 Many people, especially the salaried ones ask this question.
 The truth is, there is no single credit card that is best suited to everybody.
 Every credit card is different and offers different kinds of benefits.

 3. Citibank Cashback Credit Card